DavidDump/bakalar/notes.md

 - Leaves: The terminal nodes at the bottom of the tree, which correspond to the actual input symbols.
 - Branches: The connections between nodes that represent the relationships between different constructs.

-Types of Parsing Trees:
+Types of syntax trees:
 - Concrete Syntax Tree: Represents the exact structure of the input, including all syntactic details.
 It shows every element of the input, including punctuation and whitespace.
 - Abstract Syntax Tree (AST): A simplified version of the concrete syntax tree that omits certain syntactic details.
 The AST focuses on the logical structure of the input, making it easier to analyze and manipulate for further processing, such as interpretation or compilation.

-Intermediate Representation:
+Intermediate Representation: \
-In the context of compilers and interpreters, an intermediate representation (IR) is a data structure or code that represents the program during the compilation process.
+Intermediate representation (IR) is a data structure that represents the program during the compilation process.
 It serves as a bridge between the high-level source code and the low-level machine code.
-The parsing tree (or AST) can be considered a form of intermediate representation, as it captures the essential structure and semantics of the input code without being tied to a specific programming language syntax.
+The AST can be considered a form of intermediate representation, as it captures the essential structure and semantics of the input code without being tied to a specific programming language syntax.

-Importance of Parsing Trees and Intermediate Representations:
-- Semantic Analysis: Parsing trees help in understanding the meaning of the input by providing a clear structure to analyze.
-- Code Generation: Intermediate representations are used to generate target code (e.g., machine code) in a more efficient manner.
-- Optimization: Compilers can perform various optimizations on the intermediate representation before generating the final output.

-In summary, parsing trees and intermediate representations are crucial for understanding, analyzing, and transforming code or natural language input, facilitating various stages of processing in compilers, interpreters, and natural language processing systems.
+# Regular Expression
+A regular expression is a sequence of characters that defines a search pattern.
+It is commonly used for string matching and manipulation.
+Regular expressions can be used to:
+- Search: Find specific patterns within text.
+- Match: Determine if a string conforms to a certain pattern.
+- Replace: Substitute parts of a string that match a pattern with another string.
+- Split: Divide a string into an array of substrings based on a specified pattern.

+Basic concepts:
+- Characters: Any literal characater will match themselves.
+- Boolean "or" |: A vertical bar that seperates alternatives.
+- Grouping: Parentheses are used to define groups and precedence of operators
+- Quantification: A quantifier after an element (such as a token, character, or group) specifies how many times the preceding element is allowed to repeat.
+  - ?: The question mark indicates zero or one occurrences of the preceding element.
+  - *: The asterisk indicates zero or more occurrences of the preceding element.
+  - +: The plus sign indicates one or more occurrences of the preceding element.
+  - {n}: The preceding item is matched exactly n times.
+  - {min,}: The preceding item is matched min or more times.
+  - {,max}: The preceding item is matched max or less times.
+  - {min,max}: The preceding item is matched at least min times, but no more that max times.
+- Wildcard: The `.` Wildcard maches any characater.
+These constructions can be combined to form arbitrarily complex expressions.

 # LALR parser
 A LALR parser (Look-Ahead LR parser) is a type of bottom-up parser used in compiler design for syntax analysis.
 It is an extension of the LR parser, which stands for "Left-to-right" and "Rightmost derivation."
 LALR parsers are particularly popular because they can handle a wide range of programming languages while being more memory-efficient than full LR parsers.